ntekieli/ISO/README.md

 ## Frontend

-To run the frontend, run the following command from the client directory:
+To run the frontend, run the following command from the server directory:

 ```npm start```
 (it may tell you something is already running on port 3000 and do you want to run on another port, just say YES!)